HR, human resources concept, social network with company people icons, online community, hands typing on computer keyboard

 Summary

-Is LinkedIn a core part of your marketing activities?
+Is LinkedIn a core part of your social media marketing activities?
 Make sure you’re prepared to take full advantage of the platform with a strategy that clearly outlines your campaign plans, primary goals and the methods that will help you achieve them.

 The proliferation of social media networks means there’s no shortage of channels to get your marketing message across.
 And if your business operates in the B2B space, there’s just one social platform that specifically targets professionals and that’s LinkedIn.